biocypher/biochatter-paper/manuscript.md

 To provide access to this functionality in BioChatter, we implement classes for the connection to, and management of, vector database systems (in the vectorstore_host.py module), and for performing semantic search on the vector database and injecting the results into the prompt (in the vectorstore.py module).
 To demonstrate the use of the API, we add a “Retrieval-Augmented Generation” tab to the preview apps that allows the upload of text documents to be added to a vector database, which then can be queried to add contextual information to the prompt sent to the primary model.
 This contextual information is transparently displayed.
-Since this functionality requires a connection to a vector database system, we provide connectivity to a Milvus server, including a way to start the server in conjunction with a BioCypher knowledge graph and the BioChatter Light app in one Docker Compose workflow.
+Since this functionality requires a connection to a vector database system, we provide connectivity to a Milvus service, including a way to start the service in conjunction with a BioCypher knowledge graph and the BioChatter Light app in one Docker Compose workflow.

 An example use case of this functionality is available in [Supplementary Note 2: Retrieval-Augmented Generation] and on our website ([https://biochatter.org/vignette-rag/](https://biochatter.org/vignette-rag/)).